Launching a Side Hustle: Things to Keep in Mind

 For example, if you consolidate your credit card debt with a personal loan, you can potentially qualify for a lower interest rate than the one on your credit cards.

 Furthermore, with a personal loan, you can choose a fixed interest rate and a loan term that works for you.
-At SoFi, you may qualify for a low-interest personal loan with no origination fees or prepayment penalties.
+At SoFi, you may qualify for a low-interest personal loan with no prepayment penalties.
 It could be a chance for you to put your side hustle money to good use by getting yourself out of credit card debt—with a lower interest rate.

 The tips provided on this website are of a general nature and do not take into account your specific objectives, financial situation, and needs.
 You should always consider their appropriateness given your own circumstances.